Ryan1729/canadian-fish/README.md

 This is a single-player only version of a six person card game with rules as described on [this page](http://bantha.org/~develin/cardgames.html#ch9).

 ##TODO
--> declaring a suit
+-> turn transfer in player out of cards on their turn corner case -> select teammate
+    -> test player teammate selection
+    -> CPU can select randomly for now.
-    -> remove suit, adding point based on card locations -> other players take turns
+  -> remove declare button if player is out of cards -> other players take turns
+  -> question
     -> show results of each question
     -> player isn't actually a special case!
--> turn transfer in player out of cards on their turn corner case -> remove declare button if player is out of cards -> select teammate
+  -> declare
+  -> deciding when to declare
+    -> when they know for sure
     -> handle player's team running out of cards
 -> polish?
     -> breadcrumbs in ask menus?